Polaubaba/VoltEdge-Delta-1/README.md

 # Battery Cell Choices
 I took 18650 dimensions 4 batteries of 2600mAh.
 Also I am currently testing a 10,000mAh Li-Po Battery.
 If we head into slimmer solutions, we might get into lithium silicon batteries 😝 Cause WHY NOT !

+Currently testing 10,000mAh Li-Po Battery, and Might switch to it, as it is more viable and reliable.

 # Battery Parcentage Dillema 🔋
 ![BatteryPercentDillema](firstchargingsupportedCircuitboard.jpg)